Kirito-Ming/Kirito-Ming.github.io/content/publication/2025-ICASSP-FastDehaze/index.md

 # Enter a publication type from the CSL standard.
 publication_types: ["conference-paper"]
 # Publication name and optional abbreviated publication name.
-publication: "*IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)*"
+publication: "*IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)* 【CCF-B】"
 publication_short: ""

 abstract: Detailed information is not available